Student Rights

 Grievance Procedure

-Grievances may be resolved on an informal basis or on a formal basis.
+Grievances may be resolved on an informal or a formal basis.
 Every attempt will be made to resolve all grievances internally at the point of origin in a timely manner.
-Although students with disabilities are encouraged to attempt to resolve a grievance within the campus process, they have the right to file any grievance directly with the Office for Civil Rights, Chicago.
-Visit the Office for Civil Rights website for more information.
+For information regarding the grievance procedure, please go to the Parkland College Parkland College Policies and Procedures Manual.
+A grievance can be filed through the ADA Grievance Form.